SaftIng/safting.github.io/doc/restinterface/triplestore.md

 - `action` = `get` is default; possible verbs: add, ask, count, delete, get
 - `limit` = `0` is default, integer, equal or higher as 0; indicates the start id in a set of statements
 - `offset` = `null` (empty) is default, integer, equal or higher as 1; indicates the amount of statements put into the result set
-- `graphUri` = URI of the graph to send the query to
+- `graphUri` = URI of default graph is default; URI of the graph to send the query to (an implementation may not support certain actions on the default graph)
 - `case_insensitive` = `true` is default; is the query case insensitive or not
 - `reasoning_on` = `false` is default; activate reasoning while query handling